FooterManDev/ExampleKubeJSAddon/README.md

 ### For newbies
 I assume you have come across my repo to make a quick addon mod for Kube.
 Here's how KubeJS integration is set-up:
-In this mod, there is a class here: [ExampleKubeJSPlugin](https://github.com/FooterMan15/ExampleKubeJSAddon/blob/master/src/main/java/com/example/exampleaddon/kubejs/ExampleKubeJSPlugin.java)
+In this mod, there is a class here: [ExampleKubeJSPlugin](https://github.com/FooterManDev/ExampleKubeJSAddon/blob/1.20.4-Neo/src/main/java/com/example/exampleaddon/kubejs/ExampleKubeJSPlugin.java)
 This is the Plugin class.
 There you will apply your KubeJS integrations.
-I won't tell you how to create your integrations, read KubeJS's [README](https://github.com/KubeJS-Mods/KubeJS/blob/2002/README.md#creating-a-plugin).
+I won't tell you how to create your integrations, read KubeJS's [README](https://github.com/KubeJS-Mods/KubeJS/blob/2004/README.md#creating-a-plugin).
 You have to register your Plugin to Kube, otherwise nothing will happen.
-To do this, get your Plugin Class's full path (For example, `com.example.exampleaddon.kubejs.ExampleKubeJSPlugin`), and add it to the [kubejs.plugins.txt](https://github.com/FooterMan15/ExampleKubeJSAddon/blob/master/src/main/resources/kubejs.plugins.txt) file.
+To do this, get your Plugin Class's full path (For example, `com.example.exampleaddon.kubejs.ExampleKubeJSPlugin`), and add it to the [kubejs.plugins.txt](https://github.com/FooterManDev/ExampleKubeJSAddon/blob/1.20.4-Neo/src/main/resources/kubejs.plugins.txt) file.

+If you need to make an image for your Addon, I have provided a Scalable Vector Graphic and plain image of the KubeJS logo [here](https://github.com/FooterManDev/ExampleKubeJSAddon/tree/1.20.4-Neo/src/main/resources/icons) if you need it.

 Alright, now go play with KubeJS.